-- Grab a toothpick or cotton swab and wrap it with double-sided tape.
+- Grab a toothpick or cotton swap and wrap it with double-sided tape.
 Gently insert it into a port and circle around.
 Try to pick up as much as you can.
 Repeat this a couple of times.

 - (Optional) In the end, use a Q-tip and some alcohol to clean the port (use dedicated alcohol for cleaning electronics).

 Speaker driver malfunction

 Sometimes it may as well be a speaker that is causing the problem.
 Sadly, if hardware issue is the case, you can’t do much apart from using a warranty.

 - If you’re handy with a soldering machine, you can try to find a spare driver and replace it on your own.